jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-2.md

 <!-- Reason was thus considered as the original source and principle of approbation and disapprobation. -->

-13 It is true in some respects that virtue consists in conformity to reason.
+{{< s v="13" >}} It is true in some respects that virtue consists in conformity to reason.
 Reason may very justly be the source and principle of morality.
-It is by reason that we discover=
+It is by reason that we discover:
 <!-- =
 - approbation and disapprobation,
 - of all solid judgments on right and wrong. -->